ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/how-to-1.md

 ## Introduction
 The Qt Framework (Qt) provides modularized C++ library classes and application programming interfaces (APIs) to accelerate cross-platform application development.
 Qt enables you to develop maintainable, highly performant, and reusable code.
 Thanks to its widget toolkit, all apps created with Qt have a native-looking user interface (UI).
 Qt also provides development tools, including Qt Creator, a cross-platform integrated development environment (IDE).

-Qt v6.2 now supports native development for Windows on Arm (WoA).
-To demonstrate the advantages of native development, this learning path shows you how to perform affine transformations on graphic images.
+Qt v6.2 supports native development for Windows on Arm (WoA).
+To demonstrate the advantages of native development, you will learn how to perform affine transformations on graphic images.
 The transformations demonstrate the performance boost the AArch64 architecture provides.
 They include image rotation, scaling, and shearing, which are commonly used by AI-powered machine vision systems.
-Then, this learning path shows you how to reduce the computation time of the x64 architecture by 40 percent by making simple changes.
+You will then learn how to reduce the computation time of the x64 architecture by 40 percent by making simple changes.

 Starting from v6.2, Qt provides a native development support for WoA.
 As a result, you can fully leverage device hardware to accelerate your graphical user interface (GUI)-based applications.

 ## Before you begin
-Before going further, let's install Qt.
+You will need to install Qt on your Windows on Arm machine.
 Go to the Qt Group [download page](https://www.qt.io/download), register for the Qt trial, and download Qt.
-Or if you do not want to register, go to the [Qt for Open Source Development](https://www.qt.io/download-open-source) page and download from there.
+Alternatively, go to the [Qt for Open Source Development](https://www.qt.io/download-open-source) page and download the package from there.

 In the Qt Setup window, select at least Qt version 6.2.
 Here we use 6.4.

 ![fig1](figures/01.png)

-## Creating the project
+## Create the project
 After installation, open Qt Creator, click Examples, select Qt6, and type “affine” in the search box.
 The list of examples should include one project: Affine Transformations.
 Click it to make the source code available in Qt Creator.

 ![fig2](figures/02.png)